 With respect to the new video resources for the micro video course, the network video courses and television courses are collectively referred to as traditional video course.
 The two is different from their design concept and the design requirements, because the carrier and the application are in different ways from the point of view of the user and designer and developer's point of view, as shown in table 1.

-table 1 Micro-video course and traditional video course
+table 1: Micro-video course and traditional video course